k2view-academy/K2View-Academy/articles/19_Broadway/25_broadway_flow_window_run_and_debug_flow.md

 - If Debug mode is <img src="images/99_25_debug_off.PNG" style="zoom:80%;" /> OFF, the flow cannot be debugged.

 If the breakpoints have been added to the flow, the flow stops at the first breakpoint.

-Note that when a flow contains an inner flow and it has breakpoints, the flow also stops at the inner flow's breakpoints.
+When a flow contains an inner flow and it has breakpoints, the flow execution stops at the inner flow's breakpoints.
+In this case the inner flow will be brought to the front.

   - Click <img src="images/99_25_resume.PNG" alt="images" style="zoom:80%;" /> **Resume Debug** to continue the flow from where it stopped.